rethinkdb/rethinkdb-rs/README.md

 Each language has its own directory, which means that a change for a method should be done in three different files.

-The file `index.md` contains a short description of every commands.
+The file `index.md` contains a short description of every command.

 The other files in this directory are dedicated to one other command.
-The yaml header has to contains:
+The yaml header has to contain:
 ```yaml
 ---
 # The layout of the document